 1. Lake Okeechobee, Florida

 Any professional angler looking to travel to the best fishing lakes in the country must consider Lake Okeechobee in Florida, “The Big O” has been in bucket lists of bass fishermen for decades.
 It’s an enormous pond referred to as Florida’s Inland Sea that offers miles and miles of shallow water and healthy grass for the fishes.
 It’s also the second largest body of freshwater in the US, so there’s plenty of space for you to fish.
-Anglers all over the world come to the lake to catch largemouth bass and speckled perch.
+Anglers all over the world come to the lake to catch largemouth bass and speckled perch, and it’s the perfect place to learn how to fish for bass.
 Other local catches include black crappies, blue gills and their very own Okeechobee catfish.

 2. Lake Champlain, New York / Vermont

 Lake Champlain is one of the largest freshwater lakes in the US.
 This natural freshwater lake lies on the Canada-US border, in the Canadian province of Quebec and portions of Vermont and New York.
 It offers a world-class, bass and pike fishery that produces top sporting fish, such as largemouth bass, smallmouth bass, northern pike, Atlantic salmon, lake trout, rock bass and muskellunge.
 It’s consistently listed in Bassmasters’ top bass fishing lakes in the country.

 3. Shearon Harris Lake, North Carolina